himanshu2454/Kunteksto/docs_source/source/start.rst

         .. note::
             Minimum & Maximum values are checked first for *Inclusive* values.
 If one does not exist then the *Exclusive* value is checked.
-Obviously it is illogical to define an inclusive or exclusive minimum or maximum value together.
+Obviously it is illogical to define an inclusive or exclusive minimum AND maximum value together.

     - *Minimum Inclusive Value* enter the minimum inclusive value restriction for **Integer or Decimal** columns.